 The test can be taken in two ways:

-- By email: The test can be ordered by paying the $25 USD fee online and emailing John Robertson.
-When paying online, state in the Note section what the payment is for so John can get confirmation of the payment.
-It can be taken at your leisure, within a 90-day window, emailing back to John for grading and upon a passing grade, the prospective director will move to the next step.
-The email test will cost $25 USD.
+- By email: You should email Sue Tremblay to let her know that you want to take the test.
+It can be taken at your leisure, within a 90-day window, emailing back to Sue for grading and upon a passing grade, the prospective director will move to the next step.
+There is no fee to take the test the first time.

-- By postal mail: The mail-in test costs $35 USD, a slightly higher fee to pay for manual processing.
-Either pay for the test online or mail the payment, payable to NASPA, to John Robertson.
-The test will be sent to you by postal mail and you can send the test back in the same way.
+- By postal mail: The mail-in test costs $10 USD.
+You can pay the fee online at the NASPA Store or mail the payment to NASPA.
+Contact Sue Tremblay with your intention to take the test by mail.
+The test will be sent to you by postal mail, and you can send the test back in the same way.

 Apprentice age limitations: